byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_0_Testing_Your_Own_Designs.md

 ### 1.1.2 Manually Collecting Your Files
 If you don't have your .xpr file, you will need to find the needed project files and copy them into a directory in your repo (`~/220-myusername/Labs/Lab4` for example).
 The files you will need include anything required to build the project and would be:
 - All the SystemVerilog and Verilog files you used (do NOT include testbench files)
-- Your .xdc file
+- Your `.xdc` file
 - A copy of the Makefile in `~/220-myusername/Setup_And_Tutorials/bin/Makefile`

 So, (a) create a specific directory for the lab (like `~/220-myusername/Labs/Lab5`) and (b) find those and copy all the above files into that directory.
 NOTE: they cannot be inside subdirectories - they all need to be together in that directory for F4PGA to find them.

 ### 1.1.3 Editing Your Makefile
 Now, go to your lab directory (`cd ~/220-myusername/Labs/Lab4`) and take a minute to check to convince yourself that all the files you need are there.
 Also, look to see if any testbench files (the ones provided by the professor to help test your circuit) are there.
 If there are testbench files, delete them now using `rm`.

   ex: `rm ~/220-myusername/Labs/Lab7/tb_sevensegment.v`

 Now open up the file there called `Makefile` and edit it.
 You can use `code Makefile` to open up VS Code Editor.
 There is a variable called TOP in the Makefile which defines the name of your top-level **module** in your design.
 Change that line to match your design's top level module before saving.
 NOTE: this is NOT a file name, it is the name of the top level ***module*** in your design hierarchy.
 There should be no .sv or .v extensions on the top module name.

+  ex: `TOP := FourFunctions`

 Also note that there is a variable called XDC which defines the name of your .xdc **file** - we have this set up to accept any name for the .xdc file.
 If for some reason it is not working, ask a TA for help.

 ## 1.2 Running F4PGA On Your Lab Files
 Now you are ready to actually run F4PGA on your lab files.